gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 author: Marcel Heing-Becker
 ---

-For the final day of anniversary celebrations, we asked a few questions from Jaka "lynx" Kranjc.
+For the final day of anniversary celebrations, we asked a few questions of Jaka "lynx" Kranjc.
 He is the current project maintainer, long time release manager, experimental modder and IESDP steward.